JEP 14: The Tip & Tail Model of Library Development

 The tip & tail model of library development is a streamlined and disciplined form of the multi-train model, where only one release train draws nearly all the work.

 In the tip & tail model, library developers offer a release train called the tip.
 Releases in the tip train are about moving forward: They improve the productivity of users building new systems by providing new features and functional enhancements, along with the largest possible set of bug fixes, security patches, and performance improvements.
-From time to time, library developers designate a tip release as the start of a new tail train that they will continue update even after new tip releases are made.
-Releases in the tail train are about preserving the status quo: They satisfy the needs of users focused on stability by offering critical bug fixes and security patches — and nothing else.
+From time to time, library developers designate a tip release as the start of a new tail train that they will continue to update even after new tip releases are made.
+Releases in a tail train are about preserving the status quo: They satisfy the needs of users focused on stability by offering critical bug fixes and security patches — and nothing else.

 There is only one tip train, but there can be multiple tail trains.
 Because the tip train is aimed at a different constituency than the tail trains, the work that goes into the tip train is different from the work in the tail trains.
 The mantra for library developers is: